ZikangXiong/docker-template-for-paper-replication/README.md

 # Scripts for Paper Replication

-This template can be reused for any docker-based replicatoin package.
-One can start the development from schetch with this template, and will not worry about that others' cannot replicate their results due to the dependencies.
+This template can be reused for any Docker-based replication package.
+Users can develop from scratch with this template, and will not worry that others cannot replicate their results due to the dependencies.

 ## Quick Start